Jalen Johnson: First All-Star and All-NBA appearances (2025–present)

 On November 13, 2025, Johnson recorded 31 points, 18 rebounds, 14 assists, seven steals and four three-pointers in a 132–122 win over the Utah Jazz.
-The performance marked the third triple-double of his career and his first of the season, and he set new career highs in points, rebounds, assists and steals while matching his career high in made three-pointers.
-With the performance, Johnson also became the first player in NBA history to record 31 points, 18 rebounds, 14 assists and seven steals in a single game.
+The performance marked the third triple-double of his career and his first of the season, and he set a then career high in points, alongside new career highs in rebounds, assists, and steals while matching his career high in made three-pointers.
+With the performance, Johnson also became the first player in NBA history to record 31 points, 18 rebounds, 14 assists, and seven steals in a single game.
+On November 28, Johnson put up his fourth career triple-double with 29 points, 12 rebounds, and 12 assists in a 130–123 win over the Cleveland Cavaliers.
+On November 30, Johnson notched a then career-high 41 points, along with 14 rebounds and seven assists in a 142–134 double overtime victory against the Philadelphia 76ers.
+On December 5, Johnson recorded the fastest triple-double in Hawks franchise history and the second-fastest in NBA history against the Denver Nuggets by achieving 11 points, 12 assists, and 10 rebounds in the first half and ending with 21 points, 18 rebounds, and 16 assists in a 134–133 loss.
+On December 18, Johnson scored a career-high 43 points, nearly posting a triple-double with 11 rebounds and 9 assists in a 133–126 loss to the Charlotte Hornets.